What is a Bearish Engulfing Pattern

 The buyers stepped in and pushed prices all the way up and closed towards the highs.

-Then the other one is that the subsequent candle that has opened where it closed previously.
+Then, the subsequent candle that has opened where it closed previously...

 The sellers came in and took price all the way down lower.